 How It Works: H⁺ Ions Make Solutions Acidic, OH⁻ Make Them Alkaline

 This how it works covers How It Works: H⁺ Ions Make Solutions Acidic, OH⁻ Make Them Alkaline within Acids and Alkalis for GCSE Chemistry.
-Revise Acids and Alkalis in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Acids and Alkalis in Chemical Changes for GCSE Chemistry with 25 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 4 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position